 At the heart of the relationship between the two consultations is how learner funding drives the behaviour of teaching institutions.
 The Department makes clear that changes to the funding system should support the policy objectives that stem from key recommendations from Professor Wolf's review of vocational education.

 Recommendations

-OSG members are asked to discuss the consultations and the emerging issues for London.
+Board members are asked to:

+- comment on the consultations and the emerging issues for London: - endorse the proposal for gathering input for a response to the consultations and the process for approval.

 1 Background